ml-opensource/Playbook/styleguide.md

 * Don't prefix your classes or structs.
 Swift types are automatically namespaced by the module they're contained in, so there should be no collisions.

 ## Classes and Structs
 Where it makes sense, use structs over classes.
 Unless you really need inheritance or Objective-C compatibility, it's probably advisable to use a struct and not a class.
+And if you use classes but you don't need inheritance, consider making them `final`.

 ## Access control
 Specify access control to each top-level variable and functions.
 Don't expose methods and variables that don't need to be public.